jonifreeman/sqltyped/README.md

 The above code compiles because 'job_history.person' is a foreign key referencing 'person.id'.
 Thus, its type is ```Long @@ person```.

-Note, input parameters are not currently typed.
+Note, input parameters are not currently tagged (just typed).
 Otherwise this wouldn't compile:

 ```scala
     sql("select name,age from person where id=?").apply(1)